itsarkcodes/LEMP-on-AWS/README.md

 # Technical Documentation: Deployment of WordPress with LEMP Stack and Let's Encrypt SSL
 ## Youtube Video
-**Here is the complete review of this assignment in a Youtube Video:** https://youtu.be/PcG7tPwmaQ4 **Hosted Website:** https://arkcodes.tech
+**Here is the complete review of this assignment in a Youtube Video:** https://youtu.be/PcG7tPwmaQ4	<br>
+**Hosted Website:** https://arkcodes.tech

 ## Introduction